Investment policy statement software for money management.

 Good Investment Policy Statements will all end up looking about the same.
 Even though you may be able to find something similar, we think ours is best because it's been tried and tested in the Real World via thousands of clients since the 90's.

-Most of the text you change to fit each clients' particular situation is in red font for quick and easy customization.
-You just edit the red text, save using a different file name, change it back to black font, print two copies, put the original in the investment reports, put a copy in their file, and you're done.
+Most of the text you'd change to fit each clients' particular situation is in red font for quick and easy customization.
+You'd just edit the red text, save it using a different file name, change it back to black font, print two copies, put the original in the investment reports, put a copy in their file, and you're done.
 On average, it takes around half an hour of work (once you've initially set it up to make it yours, which will take over an hour).

-There are little-to-no original ideas here.
-Most all Investment Policy Statements are essentially the same.
-It's just another "financial job" that needs to be done when the need arises, and this is the best tool to do it.
 The point is not to dazzle clients with fancy new bells and whistles.
 It's just about doing a good job covering all of the bases, saving money, not spending a lot of time doing the work, saving you from having to "reinvent the wheel," keeping you out of compliance trouble, and having a backup of what clients initially said they hired you for (so if they go crazy, you can just pull it out and prove you were just following their instructions).
-This does it all with much less work and time than fancy IPS software.

 Reading the instructions will help you determine what this is and how to use it.
 It also helps to look at the first page.
 This tells what an Investment Policy Statement is and what the benefits are; that clients are responsible for drafting the IPS, and then the advisor is responsible for adhering to it.
 It says it's not a contract; it's only a summary of previously agreed-upon investment management techniques.
 Then it has a summary of the pages listed below.